 Medical Malpractice Claim or Nursing Home Abuse/Neglect Case?

 In some situations, determining whether to pursue a valid medical malpractice or nursing home claim – or both – can be present a difficult decision.
 It’s very possible for nursing home abuse and medical malpractice claims to overlap.
 That’s why it’s important to select a personal injury lawyer who is familiar with both types of claims.
-Depending on the circumstances in the case, a plaintiff may be able to collect a larger reward for choosing one case over another.
+Depending on the circumstances in the case, a plaintiff may be able to collect a larger reward of damages for choosing one case over another.

 Speak with an Experienced Fort Lauderdale Nursing Home Abuse Attorney